 Instructional Materials Information

 Adoptions are conducted every eight years in the curriculum areas of English language arts, mathematics, science, history-social science, visual and performing arts, health, and world languages.
-The adoption process involves three concurrent steps; Social Content Review, Public Review/Comment, and Education content review.
+The adoption process involves three concurrent steps; Social content review, Public review/comment, and Education content review.
+For more information about instructional materials evaluation and adoption please click here.

 Accessible formats (braille, large print, and audio recordings) of SBE-adopted instructional materials for students with disabilities may be requested from the Clearinghouse for Specialized Media and Technology (CSMT) located at the California Department of Education, as a free service.
 For further information please visit the CSMT web page or email CSMT.